The Truth About The Curse Of King Tut's Tomb

 The Frenzy Continues

+The media frenzy around the curse was reignited in 1924, after the passing of archaeologist Hugh Evelyn-White.
 Evelyn-White had worked on the excavation and took his own life a year later.
 It seemed like it had nothing to do with the curse…

 Until the archaeologist’s last letter was found.
-It read: “I have succumbed to a curse”.
+It read: “I have succumbed to a curse.”

 Apparently, so did the man who dared to X-ray King Tut’s mummy.